aniket-gupta-88/Kafka_Fabric_Network/README.md

 tps of caliper = 100

 ### Parameter to be changed
-Test Caliper worker with different values
+Test batch timeout with different values

-Note:- File Location: caliper/caliper-benchmarks-local/config.yaml (**line : 4**)
+Note:- File Location: caliper/caliper-benchmarks-local/config.yaml